-You may hear two different categories of disclosures: information that requires immediate action and information that is historic and will need to be recorded but may not necessitate immediate action.
+You may hear two different categories of disclosures, information that requires immediate action and information that is historic and will need to be recorded but may not necessitate immediate action.

-A guest/client may disclose information that requires immediate action or may present to you as in such a state as to require immediate action.
-For example, it may be apparent that a guest has recently been attacked.
-If this is the case, volunteers must follow these steps:
+A guest or client may disclose information that requires immediate action or may present to you as in such a state as to require immediate action.
+For example, it may be apparent that a child is at immediate risk of harm.
+If this is the case, follow the guidelines outlined in this policy.